GSA-TTS/identity-dev-docs/_pages/testing.md

 Our sandbox environment is smaller than our production environment and it is shared by many of our partners.
 For this reason, we ask you to [submit a support request](https://app.smartsheetgov.com/b/form/da8ead4f8e604d38b968f49cdfcf57e3) before performing automated tests that will exceed 1000 requests/minute.
 We are happy to discuss options to meet your needs.

-## Testing IAL2
+## Testing identity proofing

-The Login.gov sandbox test environment is configured to pass most information that is entered during the IAL2 flow.
+The Login.gov sandbox test environment is configured to pass most information that is entered during the proofing flow.
 This allows the proofing flow to be tested without the need to enter personally identifiable information (PII).
 There are special values that can be entered to simulate error states while testing in the Login.gov sandbox environment.

 ### Document upload